RamezWasfy/automating-aws-python/README.md

 # Automation AWS with Python

-Repository for the A Cloud Guru course *Automation AWS with Python*
+Repository for A Cloud Guru course *Automation AWS with Python*